Right to disconnect

 Example: Employee is compensated for reasonable out of hours contact

-Elizabeth is an associate at a medium-sized architecture firm where she usually works 8.30 am to 5 pm.
+Elizabeth is an associate at a small architecture firm where she usually works 8.30 am to 5 pm.

 Elizabeth has been asked to fill in for her manager who is taking 3 months leave.
 During this period, Elizabeth will need to lead the delivery of a project for a major client.
 She is receiving extra pay while acting in her manager’s role.